 Definition of MariaDB GROUP_CONCAT Function

 MariaDB provides Group_Concat function to the users.
 The Group_Concat function is used to return non-null concatenated values from the group.
-When the result is Null means it returns null which means there are no non-null values.
-Normally the Group_Concat function is used to return a group of strings into a single string.
-The maximum returned length of a string in Group_Concat function is 1M or 1K and we can determine by using group_concat_max_len server system variables.
+When the result is Null, it returns null, meaning there are no non-null values.
+Commonly the Group_Concat function produces a group of strings into a single string.
+The maximum returned length of a string in the Group_Concat function is 1M or 1K, and we can determine by using group_concat_max_len server system variables.

-If group_concat_max_len is less than 512 then return type is VARCHAR or VARBINARY otherwise return types is BLOB or TEXT.
+If group_concat_max_len is less than 512, then the return type is VARCHAR or VARBINARY otherwise return types is BLOB or TEXT.
 The choice of return string (binary or non-binary) depends on the input.

 Syntax: